 Each person is unique, and teaching a group class is always a challenge, because people come from all walks of life, with different levels of experience.
 On the other hand, 1-on-1 tutoring is prohibitively expensive for most people.

 Is there a compromise?
-In October 2018 I taught my workshop called “Logo Design Crash Course” for the first time to a group of designers and marketers who had prior experience creating digital graphics for the web.
+In October 2018 I taught a workshop called “Logo Design Crash Course” for the first time to a group of designers and marketers who had prior experience creating digital graphics for the web.
 I only allowed applications from people with knowledge of design theory and a minimum of experience.
 (Students were welcome.)

 Can this workshop turn a non-designer into a logo designer?
 Hell no. This workshop is meant to help experienced designers to expand into a new field, or to upgrade their logo design skills.